baduhai/mithril-shell/docs/getting-started/installation.md

 ## Requirements

-There are a few requirements needed in order to use mithril-shell:
+There are a few requirements needed in order to use tritanium-shell:
 - The nix package manager with [nix flakes](https://wiki.nixos.org/wiki/Flakes) enabled.
   [This nix installer](https://github.com/DeterminateSystems/nix-installer) is recommended.
 - The latest release version of hyprland.
 - [Home-manager](https://github.com/nix-community/home-manager) is required to install & configure
-  mithril-shell.
+  tritanium-shell.
   This project targets the NixOS unstable and latest NixOS stable channel.

 ::: info